-The Council allocated \$464,066 from the Local Transportation Fund for administration of all the Council's activities, including the sixth year of a contract effective October 1, 2014 as a result of the Council's procurement for Administrative & Fiscal Services, with a scheduled inflation increase of 3.69 percent.
-This budget had remained at the same level for five successive fiscal years, an indication of management's careful use of public monies and efforts to contain costs.
-The cost increased in FY 2014/15 due to efficiencies lost by the separation of administration and planning contractors.
+The Council allocated \$485,808 from the Local Transportation Fund for administration of all the Council's activities, including the seventh year of a contract effective October 1, 2014 as a result of the Council's procurement for Administrative & Fiscal Services, with a scheduled inflation increase of 3.0 percent.
 Most of the Administration budget is allocated to the contract for administrative staffing, office and equipment, with the remainder to direct costs.
-The budget for Direct Costs remained between \$50,000 and \$60,000, consistent with the previous five years.
+The budget for Direct Costs remained between \$50,000 and \$60,000, consistent with the previous six years.